Overview

 Graduate skills and career opportunities

 There are careers for which a demonstrated interest in politics and advanced research skills are a definite plus and will give you a real head start.
-Journalism, finance, the civil service, public relations, business, and work in international organisations and not-for-profit organisations, all come into this category.
+Journalism, finance, the civil service, public relations, business, and work in international organisations and NGOs, all come into this category.
 A demonstrated knowledge of how the world works is obviously an asset for many types of career.
 In addition, Political Science students develop exceptional communication, writing and critical thinking skills which are highly sought after by employers.
 An increasing number of graduates go on to do further postgraduate study.

 Your degree and what you’ll study